schwers-zz/qcon-react-styled/README.md

 This project is intended to teach the following:

 - Overview of React Components
+  - Syntax basics
   - Rendering Elements
-  - Event Handlers
+  - Props
-  - Internal State and Updating UI
+  - State and Event Handlers
+  - Forms
+  - Component Oriented Phillosphy

 - Basic Styling with styled-components
   - Introduction to api and tagged-template literals